qqq3964/lidar_cam_calibration/README.md

 ```
 jupyter notebook scripts/cam_lidar_visualize.ipynb
 ```
-After running the notebook, the folder structure should be:
+After running the notebook and executing the **"Save the data"** section, the folder structure should be as follows:
+> ⚠️ **Important:**
+> Make sure to detect the calibration plane **only within the ROI** (Region of Interest).
+> Plane extraction **must be performed using the ROI**, as it is specifically defined to isolate the calibration target from irrelevant LiDAR points.
 ```
 data/
 ├── Image/*.png
-├── PCD/*.npy
+├── RoIPCD/*.npy
 └── WholePCD/*.npy
 ```
 ## Calibration

 ### 1. Intrinsic Calibration